Welcome to Clawback Family Funds LLC

 We cover all legal and administrative costs until then

-We also work with experienced Florida attorneys who offer us discounted rates in exchange for consistent case referrals.
-That allows us to keep your total fees lower while still giving you access to professional legal support when it’s needed.
+We work with experienced attorneys who provide discounted rates in exchange for consistent case referrals, keeping your total costs lower while still giving you access to professional legal support when needed

 Our goal is to make this process affordable, transparent, and risk-free for you.

-Q: Do you handle surplus recovery outside of Florida?
+Q: Do you handle unclaimed funds and surplus recovery outside of Florida?

 Yes.
 While we’re based in Florida and have deep experience with its surplus recovery laws, we are fully prepared to assist clients in any U.S. state where tax deed or foreclosure sales generate surplus funds.